MaltaProject/PortSide/README.md

 PortSide
 ========

 Portside is a real time top down naval strategy game where players must destroy the other team's (or teams') navy.
 Portside uses WebGL and the threejs library for graphics.
+Also makes use of THREEx.js for rendering and user input utilites.